JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-11/command-design-pattern-vs-bus-message/index.md

 The Command Pattern shines when you need control over execution: undo/redo functionality in a text editor, transaction systems in databases, or job schedulers that need to retry failed operations.
 Each command is a first-class citizen that can be inspected, modified, or canceled.

 Message buses fit well in distributed systems where multiple components need to react to events: e-commerce platforms where an order triggers inventory updates, shipping notifications, and accounting entries, all happening independently.
 Depending on the implementation, a bus may offer delivery guarantees (persistent queues, acknowledgments, retries) or it may be fire-and-forget.
-The bus decouples producers from consumers, but doesn't dictate processing order or guarantee who responds.
+The bus decouples producers from consumers, but doesn’t dictate processing order or guarantee who responds.

 ## When to Use Each